 Raj Kumar (ISRO, CEOS Chair Team) welcomed everyone to the call and reviewed the agenda.

-CEOS Executive Officer Resourcing
+CEOS Executive Officer (CEO) Resourcing

-Raj Kumar (ISRO, CEOS Chair Team) recapped the latest developments, coveringthe communications to CEOS, the dedicated CEOS SEC call on the topic, and the offer received from NASA to nominate Marie-Claire Greeningfor a two-year term, backed with the financial support needed to execute the role and taking up ESA’s offer to host Marie-Claire at ECSAT in the UK.
+Raj Kumar (ISRO, CEOS Chair Team) recapped the latest developments in connection with the communications to CEOS Principals, the dedicated CEOS SEC call on the topic, and the offer received from NASA to nominate Marie-Claire Greening, Ph.D. as CEOS Executive Officer for a two-year term, backed with the financial support needed to execute the role and taking up ESA’s offer to host Dr. Greening at ECSAT in the UK.

-Raj suggested that CEOS SEC take the steps necessary to confirm this nomination, including making a start on the revision of the CEOS Executive Officer (CEO) terms of reference to allow a contractor to take on the position.
+Raj suggested that CEOS SEC take the steps necessary to confirm this nomination, including making a start on the revision of the CEOS Executive Officer (CEO) Terms of Reference to allow a contractor to serve in the position.

-Sandra Cauffman (NASA) reported that NASA is happy to be making this proposal to help CEOS in the absence of any other nominations.ations If CEOS accepts this proposal, it will provide an additional 1.5 years for CEOS to investigate new options for the resourcing of the CEO, including the resource pooling concept
+Sandra Cauffman (NASA) noted that NASA is making this proposal to help CEOS in view of the fact that after multiple calls for nominations in more than a year, there are no other nominees.
+If CEOS accepts this proposal, this solution will provide an additional 1.5 years for CEOS to investigate new options for the resourcing of the CEO position, including the resource pooling concept.
+It also allows CEOS to use the time to identify a candidate to serve as Deputy CEOS Executive Officer (DCEO) to work with Dr. Greening and later take on the role of CEO after Dr. Greening.

 Chuck Wooldridge (NOAA) thanked NASA for the proposal.
-He offered to work with a small group of people to review and propose revisions to the CEO terms of reference.
-Paul Counet (EUMETSAT) and Osamu Ochiai (JAXA) added their thanks and offered representatives to the group looking at the terms of reference (Robert Husband for EUMETSAT, Osamu for JAXA).
+He offered to work with a small group of people to review and propose revisions to the CEO Terms of Reference.
+Paul Counet (EUMETSAT) and Osamu Ochiai (JAXA) added their thanks and offered representatives to the group looking at the Terms of Reference (Robert Husband for EUMETSAT, Osamu for JAXA).

 Adam Lewis (GA, SIT Chair Team) asked how this proposal needs to be communicated to the broader CEOS community, noting past feedback regarding transparency of the process.

-It was confirmed that the proposal and revised terms of reference need to be agreed by a plenary meeting of CEOS.
-This could also be done via virtual endorsement or a special session at SIT Technical Workshop, if not the 2020 CEOS Plenary meeting.
+It was confirmed that the proposal and revised Terms of Reference need to be agreed by a plenary meeting of CEOS.
+This could also be done via virtual endorsement or a special session at SIT Technical Workshop, if not at the 2020 CEOS Plenary meeting.

-It was suggested that the terms of reference update be done as soon as possible.
-This update need not comprehensively cover all of the modifications that have been discussed recently, but rather justmodified to the minimum extent needed to accommodate a contractor supported by an agency.
+Sandra Cauffman suggested that the CEO Terms of Reference update be done as soon as possible to secure the CEO candidate.
+Karen St. Germain (NASA) noted that this update need not comprehensively cover all of the modifications that have been discussed recently, but rather, the document can just be modified to the minimum extent needed to accommodate a contractor supported by an agency.
 A more comprehensive review and revision can take place later, over the next year or so, to look at modifications around resource pooling, etc.

-Chuck suggested the changes are more substantial than just specifying that a contractor can be appointed – there are specifics of the role and responsibilitiesaround agency representation that also need to be considered.
-This will notbe a quick fix, but he does agree that this revision process should begin immediately and can address the minimum required changes for now, with a more substantial revision to follow.
+Chuck suggested the changes are more substantial than just specifying that a contractor can be appointed – there are specific issues in terms of the role and responsibilities of a contractor serving in the position as well as agency oversight and external representation matters that need to be considered.
+This will not necessarily be a quick fix, but he does agree that this revision process should begin immediately and can address the minimum required changes for now, with a more substantial revision to follow.